alshedivat/al-folio/_projects/pisa.md

 ## Further Information

-PISA is open source, and developed by and for the IceCube collaboration
+PISA is open source and developed by and for the IceCube collaboration

 GitHub repository: https://github.com/icecube/pisa

-Paper published in NIM A available [here](https://arxiv.org/abs/1803.05390).
+Paper published in NIM A: <https://arxiv.org/abs/1803.05390)>